Bilinear Sequence Regression: A Model for Learning from Long Sequences of High-dimensional Tokens: Introduction

+In this section, we describe the connection between the bilinear sequence regression (BSR) model~(\ref{eq:teacher}) and modern neural network architectures that achieve state-of-the-art performance in vision and natural language processing tasks.

+The BSR model can be viewed as a simple, one-layer instance of the so-called MLP-Mixer architecture (where MLP stands for multi-layer perceptron)~\cite{tolstikhin2021mlp}.
+MLP-Mixers operate on token sequences by alternately applying two types of MLPs: one applied \emph{token-wise}—mixing the embedding dimensions independently for each token—and one applied {\emph{dimension-wise}—mixing information across tokens independently for each embedding coordinate.
+These operations are then repeated across multiple layers.
+The BSR model mirrors this structure in a minimal form: the matrix \( U \) serves as the weights of a single-layer MLP applied token-wise, while the matrix \( V \) corresponds to the weights of a single-layer MLP applied embedding-coordinate-wise.
+In this sense, BSR is the simplest variant of an MLP-Mixer applied to token sequences, analogous to how generalized linear regression is the simplest variant of an MLP applied to vectors.

-We will now motivate the form of the bilinear sequence regression model (\ref{eq:teacher}) as the bare backbone of a prototypical transformer architecture designed for a supervised regression task, i.e. where the output is a continuous scalar.
+Another way to motivate the form of the bilinear sequence regression model (\ref{eq:teacher}) is as the bare backbone of a prototypical transformer architecture \cite{vaswani2017attention} designed for a supervised regression task, i.e. where the output is a continuous scalar.
 Let us first describe the key components of such architectures.
 This part can also serve to readers not familiar with these types of neural networks, to get a concise account of their key ingredients.

 We consider the following prototypical architecture for a transformer that acts on sequences of tokens $X^\mu \in \bbR^{L \times d}$ and maps them to scalar labels $y^\mu$.
-A toy model for a transformer would typically include a first linear embedding layer, followed by an attention layer, followed by two fully connected layers with omnipresent skip connections, followed by a final linear readout.
+A toy model for a transformer would typically include a first linear embedding layer, followed by an attention layer, followed by a fully connected layer with omnipresent skip connections, followed by a final linear readout.
 Written mathematically, the embedding layer implements the linear mapping

 with learnable weights $U \in \bbR^{d \times d'}$.
 We remark that the embedding layer usually serves to reduce the dimensionality, i.e. $d' < d$.
 This is because, in language data, $d$ would correspond to the size of the dictionary, which is typically much larger than the embedding dimension.
 The attention layer with a skip connection implements the mapping